Overview

 Rules can be linked to multiple profiles for comprehensive validation:

-- Link PII detection rules to profiles with PII capabilities (Bedrock, Patronus)
+- Link PII detection rules to profiles with PII capabilities (Custom Regex PII template, Bedrock, Patronus)

 - Link content filtering rules to profiles with content safety features (Azure, Bedrock, GraySwan)